CQCL/pytket-docs/manual/manual_circuit.rst

 Symbolic unitaries and states
 =============================

-In :py:mod:`pytket.utils.symbolic` we provide functions :py:func:`circuit_to_symbolic_unitary`, which can calculate the unitary representation of a possibly symbolic circuit, and :py:func:`circuit_apply_symbolic_statevector`, which can apply a symbolic circuit to an input statevector and return the output state (effectively simulating it).
+In :py:mod:`pytket.utils.symbolic` we provide functions :py:func:`~pytket.utils.symbolic.circuit_to_symbolic_unitary`, which can calculate the unitary representation of a possibly symbolic circuit, and :py:func:`~pytket.utils.symbolic.circuit_apply_symbolic_statevector`, which can apply a symbolic circuit to an input statevector and return the output state (effectively simulating it).

 .. jupyter-execute::